LEGITIMATION CARD AND CI PERMIT

 Termination of a CDL permit

-Different types of situation can lead to the termination of a CDL:
+Different types of situations can lead to the termination of a CDL:

-First, once the primary CDL holder has terminated his work assignment in Switzerland, authorizations are cancelled after a short period of courtesy (two months) allowing the CDL holder to get organized for the next mission.
-Dependents are not allowed to stay in the country once the main applicant has terminated his functions in Switzerland.
+First, once the primary CDL holder has terminated his work assignment in Switzerland, authorizations are cancelled after a short courtesy period (two months) allowing the CDL holder to organise their stay in Switzerland, or their departure.
+Dependents are not allowed to stay in the country once the main applicant has terminated his functions in Switzerland, as they also lose their CDLs.

-A six-month courtesy period can sometimes be requested to the Swiss Mission to obtain a prolongation when children are in the middle of school year.
-During this extended period of courtesy, employment is not allowed and Ci permits are not valid anymore.
+A six-month courtesy period can sometimes be requested to the Swiss Mission when children are in the middle of their school year.
+During this extended courtesy period, employment is not allowed and Ci permits are not valid anymore.

-Children reaching their 25th birthday are not entitled to benefit from a CDL anymore and in most of cases must leave the country or apply for a B permit allowing them to live in Switzerland.
+Children who reach their 25th birthday are no longer entitled to benefit from a CDL.
+In most cases, they must leave the country or apply for a B permit allowing them to live in Switzerland.
 Some exceptions apply for children who are enrolled at university or another higher education institution.
 In this case, they may apply for a student permit before their CDL expires.

-Lastly, if a CDL holder applies and receives a L, B or C permit, the CDL will be immediately terminated and immunity privileges will not apply anymore.
+Lastly, if a CDL holder applies for and receives an L, B or C permit, the CDL will be immediately terminated and immunity privileges will not apply anymore.

 Divorcing under a CDL

-If you are married with a CDL holder and are in the process of divorcing, you are allowed to maintain your CDL or Ci permit until the end of the procedure.
-It is the main applicant’s employer who must notify the Swiss Mission of the change of status.
-The employer provides the new address of the separated spouse and children to the Swiss Mission.
+If you are married to a CDL holder and are in the process of divorcing, you are allowed to maintain your CDL or Ci permit until the end of the divorce procedure.
+The main applicant’s employer must notify the Swiss Mission of the change of status.
+The employer provides the Swiss Mission with the new address of the separated spouse and children.

-Once the divorce is pronounced, the employer must notify the Swiss Mission and retrieve the CDLs of the spouse an children.
-A courtesy period of two months must be requested in written to the Swiss Mission to allow the spouse and dependents to prepare their departure.
+Once the divorce is pronounced, the employer must notify the Swiss Mission and retrieve the spouse’s and children’s CDLs.
+A courtesy period of two months must be requested in writing to the Swiss Mission to allow the spouse and dependents to prepare their departure.

-If you are planning to stay in Switzerland after the divorce, you must request your own B permit to authorities following the regulations of the law on Foreigners and Integration (LEI).
-A minimum of three years of marriage spent in Switzerland is required by authorities to apply for your own permit (art.
+If you are planning to stay in Switzerland after the divorce, you must apply for your own B permit according to the regulations of the law on Foreigners and Integration (LEI).
+A minimum of three years of marriage in Switzerland is required by authorities to apply for your own permit (art.
 50 LEI)

 The Ci Permit

-The CDL holder is allowed to travel with his spouse and dependents under the age of 25 during his duties in Switzerland.
-Consequently, family members are equally granted a CDL, allowing them to reside lawfully in the country at the same address than the main applicant (art.
+The CDL holder is allowed to travel with his spouse and children under the age of 25 during his duties in Switzerland.
+Consequently, family members are equally granted a CDL, allowing them to reside lawfully in the country at the same address as the main applicant (art.
 22 OLEH).

-A work contract signed by the two parties is required to apply for the Ci permit.
+A work contract signed by both parties is required to apply for the Ci permit.

 The Ci permit functions the same way as a Swiss work permit, allowing the holder to work full-time without any restrictions in the canton.
-Ci permit holders are not subject to work restrictions applying to non-European workers such as job market priority processes and quotas.
+Ci permit holders are not subject to the restrictions applicable to non-European workers such as job market priority processes and quotas.
 Ci permits can be delivered for employed or self-employed activities for a maximum period of 2 years, renewable.

 Pathways to a C permit